growupkuriyama-hub/lean_cfg_project/README.md

 - `E_h(G)` is a presentation-level fixed-`h` two-sided descriptor;
 - `Q` is a language-level observation carrier or quotient candidate;
-- `P(Q)` is the powerset-valued state semantics;
+- `P(Q)` is powerset-valued state semantics;
 - `q[L]` is the start image of the language;
 - `Concepts(Q, q[L])` is the residual Galois / Clark-style concept universe.

 The refined open problem is to identify useful finite generated residual concept bases for fixed-`h` substitutable context-free languages, without collapsing the problem to regular-language recognition.

+---

 ## Next Lean targets